• Home

 CONCLUSION

-While I only stayed for a few minutes so I can get back to my family, I found this lounge to be a big step up from the business lounge upstairs and it would have been a comfortable place with plenty of food and beverage options to wait for my flight to Los Angeles.
-The buffet has now returned, offering even more options.
+I found this lounge to be a big step up from the business lounge upstairs and it it turned out to be a comfortable place with plenty of food and beverage options to wait for my (delayed) flight.

 While the lounge is showing its age, it remains a welcome refuge from the hectic gate areas of Heathrow Terminal 5.